A General Framework for Joint Multi-State Models: Introduction

 \section{Introduction}

 Joint modeling of longitudinal and time-to-event data has become an essential tool of modern biostatistics \citep{papageorgiou2019overview}, particularly for dynamic prediction in clinical applications.
 Classical joint models typically couple a longitudinal biomarker process with a single time-to-event outcome \citep{rizopoulos2012joint}, allowing for the integration of biological knowledge and individual heterogeneity via shared latent structures.
 However, many real-world processes involve multiple possible outcomes, intermediate stages, or recurrent events, which cannot be fully captured by a single-event framework \citep{KrolMauguen2017}.
-In such settings, multi-state models provide a more flexible approach \citep{ferrer2016joint}.
+To address these limitations, specialized frameworks have been developed to handle competing risks and recurrent events.
+However, these remain constrained to specific event types and fail to accommodate more general multi-state transitions.
+In such settings, multi-state models provide a more general and flexible approach \citep{ferrer2016joint, you2024joint}.

 Multi-state models represent an overall joint process of clinical course as a series of discrete stages or health states that occur sequentially \citep{lovblom2024modeling}.
 In biostatistics, these models are widely used for survival and reliability analysis, allowing for a richer and more accurate representation by capturing alternative paths to an event of interest, intermediate events, and progressive disease.
 Key components of multi-state models include transition intensity functions, which denote the instantaneous risk of moving from one state to another, and transition probability functions, which describe the probability of transition over longer intervals.
 Often, these models assume the Markov property, where future transitions depend only on the current state, simplifying the transition intensity functions \citep{asanjarani2022estimation}.

-However, semi-Markov processes extend this by allowing future probability transitions to depend on the sojourn time, with the clock resetting after each transition.
+This assumption can be relaxed by adopting a semi-Markov formulation, in which the transition probabilities depend not only on the current state but also on the sojourn time, effectively resetting the time scale after each transition.